bendalab/thunderfish/doc/thunderfish.md

 ### RECORDING-wavefish.EXT

-The fundamental EOD frequency and and other properties of each wavetype fish detected in the recording.
+Fundamental EOD frequency and and other properties of each wave-type fish detected in the recording.

 | EODf/Hz | power/dB | p-p-amplitude/a.u. | noise/%  | rmserror/% | n    |
 |--------:|---------:|-------------------:|---------:|-----------:|-----:|